subdavis/vuejs-browser-extensions/README.md

 			_c('h1',[_v(_s(msg))])
 		]
 	)
-}"
+}
 ```

-# Some solutions to the eval problem:
+# Some solutions to the eval problem

 Here I'll borrow from [a great article on the subject](https://vuejsdevelopers.com/2017/05/08/vue-js-chrome-extension/)